maybebyte/anthesis/about-me.md

   top of it.
 - I enjoy playing piano.
 I'm fortunate enough to have perfect pitch, which helps with improvisation.
-- I play games from time to time.
+- I play games from time to time (see [Stuff
+  I self-host](/why-self-host.html#Stuff%20I%20self-host)).
 It helps me to avoid burnout and relax.
 Metroidvanias, platformers, RPGs, roguelikes, and strategy games are among my favorite genres.
 - I meditate at least once a day because it heals the soul and mind.
 [Tara Brach offers some excellent guided meditations](https://www.tarabrach.com/guided-meditations/).
 - I consider self-improvement, learning, and metacognition to be crucial.
-Mindfulness is immensely helpful for me in that regard, as a state of flow is conducive to all of those things.
+Mindfulness is immensely helpful for me in this regard, as a state of flow is conducive to all of those things.
 - I appreciate psychology.
 Even those most distant from my convictions are comprised of the same physical and emotional